The phrase I have heard over and over in liberal circles since the November election is, “we need to listen.”

 In our highly politicized times, when people can choose their news sources (and even their facts), trying to persuade people to think like you pretty much guarantees that you will end up preaching only to your own choir.

-If you want to expand your reach, try an affinity approach.
+If you want to expand your reach, try what we call our Ally Acquisition approach.
 Think about what you want people to do, decide how you can help, and begin by engaging them there.

 In our work with Healthy Babies Bright Futures, a nonprofit which aims to reduce exposure to toxins in the first 1,000 days of life (a critical period for brain development), we’ve done a lot of listening – to moms and moms-to-be.